Cloud-SPAN/03genomics/_episodes/04-quality-control.md

 > ## Exercise
 >
-> Discuss your results on the padlet.
-Which sample(s) looks the best
+> Discuss your results in your breakout room.
+Use these questions to help:
+>
-> in terms of per base sequence quality?
-Which sample(s) look the
+> - Which sample(s) looks the best in terms of per base sequence quality?
-> worst?
+> - Which sample(s) look the worst?
+>
+> Nominate someone from your group to post a summary of your discussions on the Padlet.
 >
 >> ## Solution
 >> All of the reads contain usable data, but the quality decreases toward